jasondbaker/aesproject/README.md

 Next, clone the AES Funtastic application by typing `git clone https://github.com/jasondbaker/aesproject.git` in an appropriate directory location on your machine (i.e., ~/project/).
 Cloning the project will create a new subdirectory called `aesproject` within your current working directory.

 Go to the root of the newly cloned directory (`cd aesproject`) and install the required node packages by typing `npm install`.
 It may take a few minutes to download and install the packages.
 Note, some warning messages may appear during the package installation.
-Note that you will need to have a C compiler installed (i.e., Xcode, gcc) to install some of the packages such as Compass.
+Also, you will need to have a C compiler installed (i.e., Xcode, gcc) to install some of the packages such as Compass.

 ## Running